How To Clean Your Air Hockey Table So It Lasts Longer

 Before you dive into cleaning, make sure you have everything you need ready and within reach.
 This will make the total cleaning process very quick and convenient.

-You won’t need much to get your air hockey table as clean as the day you set it up.
+You won’t need much to clean your air hockey table and make it look like it did on day one.
 All you need is:

 Easy enough, right?

-Let’s get into the cleaning process now so you can get back to playing sooner rather than later!
+Let’s get into the process of how to clean your air hockey table so you can get back to playing!

 No Elbow Grease Required